 On 23 July 2004 the US Congress unanimously declared ongoing atrocities in Darfur to be genocide.

-On 22 July 1944 Soviet forces arrived at Majdanek Concentration Camp in Eastern Poland.
+On 22 July 1944 Soviet forces arrived at Majdanek Concentration and Extermination Camp in Eastern Poland.
 The camp was the first to be liberated from Nazi control, and Soviet officials invited journalists to see the horrors of Nazi oppression.

 On 21 July 2008, former Bosnian Serb politician Radovan Karadžić was arrested in Belgrade.